 - Consequences of infection rarely occur but can include nervous system complications, neck stiffness, loss of consciousness, shock, or respiratory distress.

-- Prevention includes observing good respiratory hygiene (cough and sneeze etiquette), frequent, thorough handwashing, and social distancing control measures.
+- Prevention includes observing respiratory hygiene (cough and sneeze etiquette), hand hygiene (frequent, thorough handwashing), and social distancing (maintaining a distance of 1 m [3 ft] from ill-appearing persons).

 - No vaccine or preventive drugs are available.